 At the end of the program, Gordon Fellows emerge with the confidence, vision, and technical dexterity to drive positive change within their organizations.

-The Gordon Institute of Engineering Leadership also offers the Gordon Undergraduate Engineering Leadership Program (GUEL) which is an undergraduate subset of the graduate-level Gordon Engineering Leadership Program (GEL) at Northeastern University.
+The Gordon Undergraduate Engineering Leadership Boot Camp is an undergraduate subset of the graduate-level Gordon Institute of Engineering Leadership Program (GIEL) at Northeastern University.

-The primary objective of GUEL is to enhance the value of Northeastern’s world-renowned cooperative education (co-op) program by offering a supplementary curriculum that makes engineering leadership development a focus of the co-op experience.
+The primary objective of The Boot Camp is to enhance the value of Northeastern’s world-renowned cooperative education (co-op) program by offering a supplementary curriculum that makes engineering leadership development a focus of the co-op experience.